-Let us therefore cry out to Father daily, to give us a heart that loves to yield to, and obey, His instructions and commands!
+May you and I be pleasing to Yahuwah by crying out to Him daily, to give us a heart that loves to yield to, and obey, His instructions and commands!

 Let us heed the prophets’ warnings, by removing the abominations of the heathen, as we seek to mature and grow in the knowledge of God!